-Of course there is nothing wrong with a little togetherness (or a lot if you’re an extrovert).
-But, don’t underestimate the power of your alone time.
-One of the benefits of journaling is that it provides a completely private outlet for your emotions – one that you only share with yourself.
+Of course there is nothing wrong with a little togetherness (or a lot if you’re an extrovert), but, don’t underestimate the power of your alone time.

 5. Increases Your Intuition

 One of the most fun benefits of journaling is that it increases your intuition.
-We are all born with intuition, but a lot of us question it and don’t really know how to tap into it (and trust it).
+We are all born with intuition, but a lot of us question it and don’t really know how to tap into, and trust it.

-After a few months of journaling, you’ll begin to notice that:
+After a few months of journaling, you’ll notice that:

-- That “little voice” begins to guide you – and you begin to listen to it.
+- That “little voice” inside begins to guide you.

 - You feel more in tune with the people and places around you.

-Here’s a post from that explains all about where intuition comes from.
+Here’s a post that explains where intuition comes from.

 6. Record Keeping

-Actually, this is something that my mother-in-law (who was an avid journaler) taught me.
-She journaled everything!
-And now that she’s no longer with us, we cherish her journals… which is just another benefit, but I digress…
+Actually, this is something that my mother-in-law taught me.
+She journaled everything, and now that she’s no longer with us, we cherish her journals… which is just another benefit, but I digress…

 7. Reviewing Your Life

-Without even realizing it, I had manifested the life I had been dreaming about :) Now, I make it a ritual to flip through my old journals once or twice a year to see where I was and how far I’ve come.
+Without even realizing it, I manifested the life I had been dreaming about, which gave me such a sense of peace and joy.
+Now, I make it a ritual to flip through my old writings once a year to see where I was, and how far I’ve come.

 I can’t put into words how powerful this benefit of journaling is!

-Ok, so you’re sold on journaling now, right?
-If not, reread the benefits or journaling and then give it a try – because I promise it’s worth a shot.
+Okay, so you’re sold on journaling, right?
+If not, reread the benefits and then give it a try — because I promise it’s worth a shot.